MarioLisbona/portfolio-v2/README.md

 docker push mariolisbona/portfolio-v2
 ```

-2. Create an AWS EC2 instance with a key pair
+1. Create an AWS EC2 instance with a key pair
+2. Use Ubuntu as the OS
 3. Download the key pair and change the permissions to read, write, and execute for this user only

 locate the directory of the key pari file `.pem` and change the permissions